This post may contain affiliate links, for which we earn a small commission at no additional expense to you. Click here to read our Disclosure.

 See the Aquarium and Darling Harbour Attractions

 We lived on a boat in the Bahamas for 5 months and saw lots of great marine life.
 So an aquarium wasn’t at the top of my list.
 Our Uber driver was this wonderful woman who had access to free tickets and therefore it made it into our itinerary.
 You can pay to just enter the aquarium or you can pay for a bundled multiple attraction ticket.
-The other attractions are Madame Tussards, WILD LIFE Sydney Zoo, Sydney Tower Eye and Manly Sea Life Aquarium.
-Bundled tickets for all 5 attractions are $90/adults or $66/kids and there are many packages available.
+The other attractions are Madame Tussards, WILD LIFE Sydney Zoo, and Sydney Tower Eye.
+Bundled tickets for all 4 attractions are $75/adults or $51/kids and there are many packages available.
 We really enjoyed the aquarium, located in Darling Harbour.
 The highlight was the penguin exhibition where you go on a short boat ride into the frigid penguin territory.
 The kids also loved the walk through shark and sting ray tunnels to get up close and personal.

 Take a Surf Lesson

 We have been in Australia for 6 months now and Gavin has been wanting to try surfing since the minute we arrived.
 We figured there was no better place then Bondi Beach in Sydney.
 The kids signed up for a 1.5 hour lesson with Lets Go Surfing (North Bondi) at $59pp which included their board, wetsuits and instruction.
 They plan the classes for low tide so that the conditions are good for beginners.
 After about 20-30 minutes of instruction and practice on land, they headed into the water.

 Our kids absolutely loved it and were able to stand up on some small waves.
 While this may not be a super budget thing to do in Sydney, we felt it was really worthwhile.
 Our youngest at 5 was too young, so we rented him a boogie board to play around with.
 There are lots of places to hire boards on the beach for about $10-20/hr.